TengaCortal/soap-classification/README.md

 # Pre-processing SOAP text and hybrid tokenization
 For the time being, this folder provides source code for pre-processing SOAP text and hybrid tokenization.<br>

-!!!info To run hybrid_tokenization.py, you might need to adapt the paths to mecabrc and mecab-ipadic-neologd depending on your OS and installation.
+To run hybrid_tokenization.py, you might need to adapt the paths to mecabrc and mecab-ipadic-neologd depending on your OS and installation

 ## 1. :zap: Quick setup :zap: